LindstromKyle/DSC-Flatiron-Project-4/README.md

 > *Figure 3*

-All models performed exceedingly well in regards to recall, but where the convolutional neural network shines is in it's overall accuracy.
+All models performed exceedingly well in regards to recall, but where the convolutional neural network shines is in its overall accuracy.
 This is important in reducing those false positives, and thus it is the model we chose to pursue for this problem.

 ## **Final Model**

-*Figure 4* shows the confusion matrix for our final XGBoost model's performance on our test data set:
+Our final model architecture consisted of an Xception model pretrained on the ImageNet dataset, with custom pooling and output layers specific to our binary classification problem. *Figure 4* shows the confusion matrix for this model's performance on our test data set:

 ![](./images//media/image5.png)